rush2sk8/UR3-Data-Capture/README.md

 # UR3 Data Capture
-Stream data from the optitrack 6 axis force torque sensor.
+Stream data from the robot and optitrack 6 axis force torque sensor.

 **Installation**